-You can reserve your own 10 by 10 foot plot for the 2019 growing season.
+You can reserve your own 10 by 10-foot plot beginning February 13.
 Come grow with us!
 Here are some quick details about the program:

-- Program is conducted on city property and administered by the Recreation Events Coordinator.
+- The program is conducted on city property and administered by the Events & Marketing Specialist.

-- 10 by 10 feet garden plots sell for $17.50 for the season to Fife residents and business owners, $35 for non-residents.
+- 10 by 10 feet garden plots sell for $25 for the season to Fife residents, business owners, and seniors, $40 for non-residents, plus a $10 deposit.

-- The gardening season is April 1 to December 31.
+- The gardening season is from April 1 to October 31.

 7400 48th Street E